This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Okay!
 Clubbing this weekend.
 I’ll talk to the others then text you the details.”

 “Uhn,” Riley agreed then hung up.
 Standing up, he groaned in frustration.
-Loud music, alcohol, and girls was once the perfect cocktail to keep Riley content, but now it was sounding more like a chore.
+Loud music, alcohol, and girls were once the perfect cocktail to keep Riley content, but now it was sounding more like a chore.

 Back at the kitchen counter, opening his bowl of ramen, he recalled the event in the convenience store.“Why did I care?
 I wouldn’t usually care, but I didn’t want him to see it,” he voiced his thoughts aloud.
 As he was distracted, the stream from the kettle missed the bowl by a centimetre.
 “Why did he matter?”

 As if he could cook the ramen with his eyes, Riley stared at the resting bowl.
 He kept replaying the event at the convenience store: from the guy’s first appearance behind the boys to his disappearance behind the shelves near the drinks.

 “Ah!” he slammed his fist on the counter in revelation.
 Soup spilled over the edge and landed on his hand.
 He jerked it away as it burned him, though it didn’t really hurt.
 “It’s because he’s older.
 And maybe I thought he was gonna scold me too!”
 It was an explanation that satisfied Riley’s worry.

 His mind lingered on the part where the guy looked at him strangely.
 He was weird.
 I acted even weirder.
 “But I’ll probably never see him again,” he muttered aloud.
 Only days later would Riley find out how wrong he was and how much stranger he’d become.